 You can tell if your indoor air quality is bad if you or family members have a lot of headaches, cold-like symptoms, dizziness, fatigue and irritation of eyes, nose or throat.

 The most important maintenance for your heating system is to change the air filter frequently, which can easily be done by the homeowner.
-Other routine maintenance tasks should be performed by a professional HVAC technician, such as checking the CO levels, inspecting the heat exchanger for cracks, checking for gas leaks, thorough cleaning of the burners/heat exchanger, examining electrical connections and other important safety checks.
+Other routine furnace maintenance tasks should be performed by a professional HVAC technician, such as checking the CO levels, inspecting the heat exchanger for cracks, checking for gas leaks, thorough cleaning of the burners/heat exchanger, examining electrical connections and other important safety checks.

 Most homeowners don’t realize how much energy is being wasted by their old or poorly-maintained furnace or air conditioner.
 Many utility bills give a comparison of your home’s usage compared to your neighbors or your community.
 Some utility providers have online calculators that help you determine if you are wasting energy heating or cooling your home.